 Glaucoma is diagnosed through a comprehensive dilated exam.
 Treatment is often aimed at reducing the amount of fluid produced by the eye or increasing the amount of fluid that drains from the eye.
 Glaucoma surgery may be recommended to increase drainage flow.

 Besides aging, glaucoma risk is high among African-Americans and people with a family history of glaucoma.

 5. Dry Eye Syndrome

-Dry eye syndrome is a result of chronic lack of sufficient moisture (oil, water or mucus) on the eye’s surface.
+Dry eye syndrome is a result of a chronic lack of sufficient moisture (oil, water, or mucus) on the eye’s surface.
 This lack of moisture and lubrication is often a result of the following: